Umbaji/Yodi/README.md

 yodi.py: The main Python script where the model is defined and used for prediction.

 # How to Run
-Clone the repo:
-Bash
-git clone https://github.com/Umbaji/Yodi.git
+Clone the repo (if installing via git): bash git clone https://github.com/Umbaji/Yodi.git
 Navigate to the cloned directory.

-Run the script in the terminal:
+Run the script in the terminal: bash python yodi.py
-Bash
-python yodi.py

-Usage
+# Usage
 First, make sure you load your audio into the appropriate test folder.

 The Yodi class in yodi.py is initialized with the following parameters: